yashrajkmr/CodeGuardian-AI/PROJECT_PLAN.md

 ---
 ### ## Immediate Next Step

-- Begin building the UI components in React inside the `frontend` folder.
+- **Resolve the OpenAI billing (`insufficient_quota`) issue.** Once resolved, we will update the backend to make real API calls and switch the frontend to consume real data.